deanwampler/Contract4J5/contract4j5/README.txt

 manages the Aspect Programming web site, http://www.aspectprogramming.com/.
 There you will find more information and whitepapers on Contract4J and Aspect-Oriented Software Development (AOSD), in general.

+The forthcoming AOSD.06 Conference in Bonn, Germany (March 19-24) will feature a talk in the Industry Track on Contract4J, specifically on the lessoned about writing generic, reusable aspects in AspectJ while implementing Contract4J.
+There will also be a brief presentation on aspect-oriented design patterns in Contract4J in the ACP4IS workshop.
+See http://www.aosd.net/2006/ for more information and also check contract4j.org after the conference for information about the corresponding papers.

+An article about Contract4J is in preparation for the AOP@Work series on developerWorks.com.
+Publication is tentatively planned for April, 2006.

 The definitive site on AOSD is http://www.aosd.net.